Become Certified Welcoming

 Take the First Step

-Welcoming America accepts applications to Certified Welcoming through two distinct cohorts.
+Welcoming America accepts applications to Certified Welcoming through cohorts.

-These cohorts provide peer learning opportunities and support from Certified Welcoming staff.
+These cohorts are designed to pace and guide localities through the certification process.
+Participants will receive access to tools, resources, and a peer network to support and advance your immigrant inclusion and welcoming efforts.
 Over the course of the program, participants will complete their self-assessment, prepare for an audit, receive their report, and celebrate their success.

-Applications for the cohorts are currently closed.
-Sign up to be notified when applications are open for the next Leadership Cohort (fall 2024) or for the Foundation Cohort (fall 2025).
+Applications for the 2026 cohort are currently closed.
+Sign up to be notified when applications are open for the 2027 Cohort (expected fall 2026).

 The Welcoming Standard